Dental Clinics • Law 25 • Quebec

 Does this connect to vendors and software too?

 Yes.
-Law 25 work should account for the third parties involved in practice software, digital imaging workstations, Microsoft 365, printers, Wi-Fi, and phones, not just the internal documents and procedures.
+Law 25 work should account for the third parties involved, not just the internal documents and procedures.

 What should improve first after a gap review?